onionyaa/AQI-North-India/README.md

 # AQI Analysis & Forecasting — Northern India

 Air quality pipeline covering five northern Indian states (2015-2020).
-Calculates official CPCB AQI from raw pollutant readings, does a full EDA pass, trains a couple of ML models to forecast next-hour AQI, and wraps it all in a Streamlit dashboard.
+Calculates official CPCB AQI from raw pollutant readings, does a full EDA pass, trains ML models to forecast next-hour AQI, and wraps it all in a Streamlit dashboard.

-I built this after seeing yet another winter of "severe" AQI days in Delhi and wanting to actually dig into the data instead of just reading headlines about it.

 ## Table of Contents